 Dozens of electrical utility companies across the country have pledged to become “carbon neutral” by 2050.
 But recent Sierra Club research shows that hardly any of them are making significant changes to move toward clean energy.
 Are they greenwashing our electricity?

-Coal miners may symbolize the working class in politics, but according to the latest labor statistics, coal mining employs roughly 43,000 people in the United States.
-By comparison, 611,000 people work in zero-emission energy industries (including nuclear power, which has its own environmental issues) and clean energy jobs continue to grow.
+Coal miners may symbolize the working class in politics, but according to the latest labor statistics, coal mining employs roughly 38,000 people in the United States.
+By comparison, 611,000 people worked in zero-emission energy industries in 2019 (including nuclear power, which has its own environmental issues) and clean energy jobs continue to grow.

 That’s good news, because limiting global warming to 1.5 degrees Celsius (the Paris Agreement target established by the Intergovernmental Panel for Climate Change), depends on reaching carbon neutrality by 2050, and cutting carbon emissions in half by 2030.
 Eliminating coal power by 2030 is a critical step to achieving carbon neutrality.

 The Dirty Truth About Climate Pledges analyses IRPs (long-term energy plans released by utilities) from the 50 American utility companies and their subsidiaries (for a total of 79 operating utilities) that generate the most electricity from coal and gas.
 These biggest polluters make up 43% of total U.S. electricity generation.

 In the report, Sierra Club acknowledges that the electricity sector, which reduced carbon emissions by 33% between 2005 and 2019, has done more to reduce emissions than the transportation, buildings, and industry sectors.
 But the report claims that almost all electric utilities’ pledges to become “carbon neutral” are greenwashing.